 Once the sweet potatoes have cooled enough to handle (I often make them the day before), peel the skins off and mash them up in a large bowl with a fork.
 (My kids love helping with this step!)

-Boil the quinoa until it looks like the picture below
+Boil the quinoa until the seeds look like little pinwheels

 Empty any excess water in a sieve.
 Add the cooked quinoa to the bowl of mashed sweet potatoes.